What Is Peritoneal Mesothelioma?

 |10 years after diagnosis||39%|

-The symptoms of peritoneal mesothelioma can take decades to appear after inhalation or ingestion of asbestos fibers.
-The fibers become lodged in the peritoneum, the lining of the abdomen, which leads to irritation and scar tissue.
-With time, the damaged cells can develop into tumors and cause noticeable symptoms.
+Peritoneal mesothelioma symptoms can take 10 – 50 years to appear after an individual inhales or ingests asbestos fibers.
+The fibers become lodged in the peritoneum, the lining of the abdomen, which leads to irritation and scar-tissue buildup.
+These damaged cells can develop into tumors and cause symptoms.